Transitioning from InfoPath: A Comprehensive Guide to Modernization

 Integrations with SharePoint, email, and downstream systems

 Much of this logic isn’t documented.
 It lives inside rules, views, and expressions that only surface when something breaks.
+When teams attempt a 1:1 rebuild, that complexity doesn’t disappear; it gets copied forward.

 Why 1:1 Replacements Commonly Fail